ianstrang2/berkoTNF/docs/SPEC_in_out_functionality_plan.md

   tokenExpired: "This link has expired.
 Ask the organiser for a new one.",
   rateLimited: "Too many attempts.
 Please wait a moment and try again.",
   unknownBlocked: "This number isn't registered with this club.
 Please ask the organiser to add you.",
-  ringerBlocked: "Please ask the organiser to add you for this match.",
+  guestBlocked: "Please ask the organiser to add you for this match.",
   tooEarly: "Too early — Tier {tierLabel} opens at {time}.
 The IN button will appear here 👍",
   offerExpired: "This offer has expired — check the waitlist for your current place.",
   kickoffSoon: "Kick-off soon — spots are first-come, first-served."